 Keep reading to learn more about the research behind this new trend and whether you should try it.

 Some people claim that probiotic enemas help to both eliminate harmful bacteria and increase the number of beneficial bacteria in the colon.

 While you can consume probiotics orally, using an enema places them directly into your colon.
-This prevents them from encountering stomach acid, which can kill of probiotics.
+This prevents them from encountering stomach acid, which can kill

 However, most oral probiotic supplements tend to contain strains, such as Lactobacillus, that are more resistant to stomach acid.
 As well, some manufacturers produce oral probiotics with unique delivery systems that are intended to withstand stomach acid and deliver more of the probiotic to the digestive tract.

 Proponents of probiotic enemas claim they offer several health benefits, including:

 They may also play a role in helping to treat digestive conditions, such as irritable bowel syndrome (IBS) or ulcerative colitis (UC).
 In people without these conditions, probiotics may help to reduce common digestive symptoms, such as: